Unique brains and unique minds characterize each and every human being. At the same time there’s brain and mind unity in human diversity.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Unique Brains and Minds for each Human, but Brain and Mind Unity in Human Diversity
+Please use the Social Network links just below to share this information from The Explanation, Unique Brains and Minds for each Human, but Brain and Mind Unity in Human Diversity